blockchyp/blockchyp-java/README.md

 }
 ```

 The above code is sufficient for running a basic charge transaction against a terminal.
-You don't need to keep track of termina IP addresses or anything like that.
+You don't need to keep track of terminal IP addresses or anything like that.
 Our terminal routing system, which is essentially a DNS system for payment terminals on private networks, handles everything for you.

 #### What About Spring?

 Don't worry.
 We've got you covered.
-The BlockChypClient was designed to be easy to use with Spring.
+The BlockChypClient was designed to be easy to use with Spring or other dependency injection frameworks.
 We're former Spring developers ourselves.

 If you're still using XML based configuration for Spring, you'll need a snippet like this...